YaroslavKormushyn/ss-preparation/intermediate.md

 ### MVVM
 **Model–view–viewmodel**  (**MVVM**) is a software  [architectural pattern](https://en.wikipedia.org/wiki/Architectural_pattern "Architectural pattern").

 MVVM facilitates a  [separation](https://en.wikipedia.org/wiki/Separation_of_concerns "Separation of concerns")  of development of the  [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface "Graphical user interface")  – be it via a  [markup language](https://en.wikipedia.org/wiki/Markup_language "Markup language")  or GUI code – from development of the  [business logic](https://en.wikipedia.org/wiki/Business_logic "Business logic")  or  [back-end](https://en.wikipedia.org/wiki/Front_and_back_ends "Front and back ends")  logic (the  _data model_).
-The  _view model_  of MVVM is a value converter,[[1]](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel#cite_note-MVVM-eliminates-valueconverters-1)  meaning the view model is responsible for exposing (converting) the  [data objects](https://en.wikipedia.org/wiki/Data_object "Data object")  from the model in such a way that objects are easily managed and presented.
-In this respect, the view model is more model than view, and handles most if not all of the view's display logic.[[1]](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel#cite_note-MVVM-eliminates-valueconverters-1)  The view model may implement a  [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern "Mediator pattern"), organizing access to the back-end logic around the set of  [use cases](https://en.wikipedia.org/wiki/Use_case "Use case")  supported by the view.
+The  _view model_  of MVVM is a value converter,  meaning the view model is responsible for exposing (converting) the  [data objects](https://en.wikipedia.org/wiki/Data_object "Data object")  from the model in such a way that objects are easily managed and presented.
+In this respect, the view model is more model than view, and handles most if not all of the view's display logic.
+The view model may implement a  [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern "Mediator pattern"), organizing access to the back-end logic around the set of  [use cases](https://en.wikipedia.org/wiki/Use_case "Use case")  supported by the view.

 ![enter image description here](https://upload.wikimedia.org/wikipedia/commons/8/87/MVVMPattern.png)

 Model